 Let’s say you live a nice middle-class lifestyle with a few frugal tricks here and there and you are able to live off $40,000 per year.
 The traditional amount to safely retire off your investments, according to the Trinity study, would be $1,000,000 invested in a 75% stocks and 25% bonds portfolio.

-Even going back a century and testing your portfolio with the Monte Carlo simulation offered in Personal Capital’s retirement tool will give you a high rate of success with such a nest egg.
-However, you might not want to work that long and would prefer stopping before the million.
+Even going back a century and testing your portfolio with the Monte Carlo simulation offered in Empower’s retirement planning tool will give you a high rate of success with such a nest egg.
+However, you might not want to work that long and would prefer to stop before the million.